Leading Bakken Producer Turns to Cold Bore SmartPAD to Digitize Completion Operations

-CALGARY, Alberta–(BUSINESS WIRE)–Cold Bore Technology Inc. (“Cold Bore”), a leader in fracking completion optimization technology, announced today that one of the largest oil producers in North Dakota’s Bakken Formation has integrated the company’s proprietary SmartPAD technology.
+CALGARY, AB – Cold Bore Technology Inc. (“Cold Bore”), a leader in fracking completion optimization technology, announced today that one of the largest oil producers in North Dakota’s Bakken Formation has integrated the company’s proprietary SmartPAD technology.

 The SmartPAD platform allows for ultra high-resolution operations data to be captured, analyzed and acted on in real-time.
 This results in higher levels of efficiency, increased transparency and a safer onsite environment for workers.